Five techniques to get your baby to fall back asleep.

 "I always say your baby is loved and nurtured and isn’t a newborn anymore.
 She has some skills to help her fall asleep.
 Let her learn how to do this now and you will avert a lifetime of sleep issues.”

-Try the Walk + Hold Method
+Try the Walk and Hold Method

-"The 5-Minute Walk & Hold Method mimics how a baby would fall asleep while in the womb," says Stern.
+"The 5-Minute Walk and Hold Method mimics how a baby would fall asleep while in the womb," says Stern.
 "The rhythmic movement of walking lulls the infant to sleep and the hold time allows the sleep state to organize before putting a baby down in a bassinet or crib.
 A smart crib may have a similar effect."

 To get the best results, we recommend walking at a slow, steady pace and then holding your baby while sitting to best get them back into their crib.